jet/equinox/README.md

 Please raise GitHub issues for any questions so others can benefit from the discussion.

+The aim in the medium term (and the hope from the inception of this work) is to run Equinox as a proper Open Source project at the point where there is enough time for maintainers to do that properly.

 We are getting very close to that point and are extremely excited by that.
 But we're not there yet; this is intentionally a soft launch.

-For now, the core focus of work here will be on converging the `cosmos` branch, which will bring changes, clarifications, simplifications and features, that all need to be integrated into the production systems built on it, before we can consider broader-based additive changes and/or significantly increasing the API surface area.

-The aim in the medium term (and the hope from the inception of this work) is to run Equinox as a proper Open Source project at the point where there is enough time for maintainers to do that properly.

-Unfortunately, in the interim, the barrier for contributions will unfortunately be inordinately high in the short term:
+Unfortunately, in the interim, the barrier for contributions will unfortunately be inordinately high:

-- bugfixes with good test coverage are always welcome - PRs yield MyGet-hosted NuGets and in general we'll seek to move them to NuGet prerelease and then NuGet release packages with relatively short timelines.
+- bugfixes with good test coverage are always welcome - PRs yield [MyGet-hosted NuGets](https://www.myget.org/F/jet/api/v3/index.json); in general we'll seek to move them to NuGet prerelease and then NuGet release packages with relatively short timelines.
 - minor improvements / tweaks, subject to discussing in a GitHub issue first to see if it fits, but no promises at this time, even if the ideas are fantastic and necessary :sob:
 - tests, examples and scenarios are always welcome; Equinox is intended to address a very broad base of usage patterns; Please note that the emphasis will always be (in order)
   1. providing advice on how to achieve your aims without changing Equinox
   2. how to open up an appropriate extension point in Equinox
   3. (when all else fails), add to the complexity of the system by adding API surface area or logic.
-- we will likely punt on non-IO perf improvements until such point as Cosmos support is converged into `master`
 - Naming is hard; there is definitely room for improvement.
-There likely will be a set of controlled deprecations, switching to names, and then removing the old ones.
-However, PRs other than for discussion purposes probably don't make sense right now.
+There may at some point be a set of controlled deprecations, switching to names, and then removing the old ones.
+However it should be noted that widespread renaming is not on the cards due to the number of downstream systems that would be affected.

 ## BUILDING